phaserjs/phaser/README.md

 * Calling destroy on an already destroyed object would throw a run-time error.
 Now checked for and aborted.
 * Calling destroy while in an Input Event callback now works for either the parent Group or the calling object itself.
 * Loader.replaceInFileList wouldn't over-write the previous entry correctly, which caused the Loader.image overwrite parameter to fail (thanks basoko, fixes #493)
+* If the game was set to NO_SCALE and you swapped orientation, it would pause and resize, then fail to resize when you swapped back (thanks starnut, fixes #258)

 TO DO: